gizemarik/belong-project/README.md

 ## Current Open Positions

 We're growing fast and currently hiring for the following roles.
 Each position offers impactful work, a dream team environment, and the chance to redefine fandom.
-All roles are fully remote with flexible hours.
+All roles are fully remote or at onsite in Stockholm with flexible hours.

 ### React Native Developer